-The ICARA risk-based assessment ascertains that the Company holds higher own funds than the own funds requirement.
+The ICARA risk-based assessment typically generates a higher requirement than the own funds requirement noted above.
 Throughout the year, the Company held a sufficient level of own funds and liquid resources to cover the threshold requirements calculated through its ICARA processes.